Kamalis8/React-components/README.md

 ## Aim Of The project
-  To display the list of names with profile and their places in scrollable view list.
+ To display a scrollable list of names, along with their profiles and associated places,

 ## screenshot